Afrotype/tac/fontbakery/fontbakery-report.md

  * U+02B0 MODIFIER LETTER SMALL H: not included in any glyphset definition
  * U+02B7 MODIFIER LETTER SMALL W: not included in any glyphset definition
+ * U+02B8 MODIFIER LETTER SMALL Y: not included in any glyphset definition
+ * U+02B9 MODIFIER LETTER PRIME: not included in any glyphset definition
  * U+02BE MODIFIER LETTER RIGHT HALF RING: not included in any glyphset definition
  * U+02BF MODIFIER LETTER LEFT HALF RING: not included in any glyphset definition
  * U+02C0 MODIFIER LETTER GLOTTAL STOP: not included in any glyphset definition
  * U+02C7 CARON: try adding one of: yi, tifinagh, canadian-aboriginal
+ * U+02C8 MODIFIER LETTER VERTICAL LINE: not included in any glyphset definition
  * U+02CA MODIFIER LETTER ACUTE ACCENT: not included in any glyphset definition
  * U+02CB MODIFIER LETTER GRAVE ACCENT: not included in any glyphset definition
  * U+02D7 MODIFIER LETTER MINUS SIGN: not included in any glyphset definition